 - Credit card

-In the article “Things worth to do before the trip to Peru” you will find some advices what you should do before going to Peru.
-These advices are useful also in any other journey you are planning (not only to Peru), especially if it will be a longer one.
+In the article, things worth doing before your trip to Peru, you will find some advice on what you should do before coming to Peru.
+This advice is also useful towards any other long-term journey you are planning useful also in any other journey you are planning (not only to Peru).